MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 #### Obsoleted policy

 [ForceNetworkInProcess](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#forcenetworkinprocess) - Force networking code to run in the browser process.

-#### Policy Caption changed

-[PasswordProtectionLoginURLs](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#passwordprotectionloginurls) - Configure the list of enterprise login URLs where the password protection service should capture salted hashes of a password.

 <!-- end 84 -->
 ## Version 83.0.478.37: May 20